Mause/mause.github.com/blog/_posts/2017-08-04-pyconau-2017-schedule.md

  * From PyPI to Production: Shipping Software Responsibly.
  * went back to pensione for an hour to recharge
  * walked to meatball bar for dinner, was full
  * walked to Italian section instead, du Guido
+ * pumpkin soup with anchovies for appetiser